 Keep hiking further into the valley along the refreshing river until you reach the entrance to the Val Frisal valley:

 Lucky us: alpine roses are in full bloom!

 They typically blossom from June through the end of July.
 Are those sparks of hot pink nature's way of painting an otherwise sparse valley?

-After returning to the La Val Hotel, we drop our hiking gear and dash straight for the La Val spa.
+After returning to the La Val Hotel & Spa, we drop our hiking gear and dash straight for the La Val spa.
 Here again, a soothing blend of natural textures.
 From stone to wood and even hay, the saunas and steam baths fit the overall alpine style.